GiveMe30Dollars/lox-interpreter-ast/README.md

 *P.S.* Codecrafters.io tests code on a push-to-run basis, and thus necessitates pushing incomplete and often nonfunctional code onto this repository.
 This may be reflected in the commit history of this repository.
-The latest version is functional and stable.
+The latest version is fully functional and stable.